 The Law of Conformity

 This was by far my favorite chapter.

 Here Greene goes a bit into social psychology and sociology.

-We are attracted to numbers and groups, we like losing ourselves into the group’s energy.
+We are attracted to numbers and groups, we like losing ourselves in the group’s energy.

-But we also have a urgent need to fit in.
-We like to tell ourselves we are independent, but we are not: the people around exert a pressure on us, and instead of denying it we should leverage it.
+But we also have an urgent need to fit in.
+We like to tell ourselves we are independent, but we are not: the people around us exert pressure on us, and instead of denying it we should leverage it.

 Don’t fall for the tendency of denigrating your enemy: see him for who he is, and learn from what he does better.

 We must come to the conclusion that the primary group we belong to is that of the human race.